 Smoking and smokeless tobacco use result in many serious health effects, including damage to your teeth and gums.
 One of the most common effects is receding gums.
-Seeing their bleeding, receding gums, and feeling the pain from smokeless tobacco use are often the reasons why people decide to quit using tobacco.
+Receding gums, pain, and bleeding gums from dip often inspire people to quit smokeless tobacco.
+It’s one of the most common New Year’s resolutions.
+Quitting is a challenge, but more people do it than now ever before.
 Unfortunately, even quitting won’t bring back your lost gum tissue.

 How Tobacco Damages Your Gums

 Tobacco is very bad for your gums, mostly because of the presence of nicotine, but also because of numerous other chemicals in the tobacco.
 First of all, nicotine restricts the blood flow to peripheral vessels in the body, such as your gums.
 With less blood, your gums have fewer resources to fight and thrive.
-This makes it more likely that any routine bumps, scrapes, or other injuries to your gums can result in receding gums.
+They can’t repair themselves from injury.
+This means that any injury is more likely to cause receding gums.

-Tobacco use also compromises your immune system, making it harder for your body to fight off the bacteria responsible for gum disease and tooth decay.
+Tobacco use also compromises your immune system.
+A compromised immune system makes you more vulnerable to gum disease.
 This increases the risk that bacteria will damage your gums and cause them to recede.